itsmebombie/ascii-video/README.md

+# Disclaimer

+I am not responsible for anything you do with this program.

 # Info

 ascii-video is a program written in Python and SPWN that is designed to convert mostly videos (but images too) to ASCII art and put them in Geometry Dash.